- Introducing the default WooCommerce Email Templates

 To better understand how to work with a plugin, we’ve chosen one, and we’ll walk you through the process of customizing an email template.

 Email Template Customizer: How to Customize Email Templates

 The first step is to download and install the plugin.
 Then, on your WP Admin Dashboard, go to Plugins → Add New.
 Then, in the top right search field, type in Email Template Customizer for WooCommerce.
 After that, click Install, then Activate.
 See the screenshots below.

 After you’ve activated the plugin, go to the Dashboard sidebar’s Email Templates option and select the email template you wish to alter.
-You have the option of using a default template, a transactional email template, or even creating a new template type.
+You can use a default template, a transactional email template, or even create a new template type.

 Once there, you’ll see all your email templates:

-Let’s have a look at how you can change the New Account email template.
+Let’s look at how you can change the New Account email template.
 To do so, go to the Email Customizer tool by clicking Edit beneath the New Account.
-You can change any of the elements or the email’s layout in the middle.
+You can change any elements or the email’s layout in the middle.
 In addition, you can easily add new items to the email or alter the existing text using the left sidebar.

 To begin, create a 1 column layout and add a header image to the email template.
 Then, drag the structure to the middle editor and choose where to position it.

 Next, we’ll use the Image component to add an image.
 Drag the image component to the column from the left sidebar’s Components.
 To the same drag and drop as you did previously.

 After that, select the image you wish to use as your header image, and your email templates will have a new header image.